michael-hamilton/dmxus/README.md

 ```
 The order of the profile's list of parameters is important and should correspond to the respective channels on the fixture.
 Existing profiles can be found in `profiles.json` in the root of the dmxus repo.

-Parameter names are arbitrary, but the standardized names used within dmxus profiles are:
+Parameter names are arbitrary, but the standardized names currently used within dmxus profiles are:
 * amber
 * blue
 * green